 |Climbing up to Lower Leather Tor|

-How many tors there are on Dartmoor is open to debate, but Ken Ringwood’s tor bagging “bible” includes significant rocks and he lists 365, effectively one to visit for every day of the year.
+How many tors there are on Dartmoor is open to debate; Ken Ringwood’s tor bagging “bible” includes significant rocks and he lists 365, effectively one to visit for every day of the year.
 I had seen a few lists posted on websites and considered it before, but saw it as a huge undertaking for someone who lives over 200 miles away, and a little fanciful to think I could manage it.
 Ken’s book made me realise it is an achievable pursuit.

-Some of the locations can be visited easily using nearby car parks, but part of the purpose, for me, is to further encourage me to get out on the moor, discovering them as part of day walks, or overnight wild camping trips.
+Some of the locations can be visited easily using nearby car parks, but part of the purpose, for me, was to further encourage me to get out on the moor, discovering them as part of day walks, or overnight wild camping trips.

-What I have also learnt from Tor Bagging this year is that whilst it is the goal that draws you in, it isn't all about tick lists and targets; the process slows your pace, encourages you to explore, introduces you to a greater awareness of the environment, and strengthens the passion you have for the place you are walking in.
+What I have learnt from Tor Bagging is that whilst it is the goal that draws you in, it isn't all about tick lists and targets; the process slows your pace, encourages you to explore, introduces you to a greater awareness of the environment, and strengthens the passion you have for the place you are walking in.

 |Little Combe Tor|